Tunable helical crystals: Introduction

-We will demonstrate that the variation of magnetic field allows one to create Dirac points in the spectrum.
+We will demonstrate that the variation of magnetic field allows one to create Dirac points (DPs) in the spectrum.
 Such points appear at special values of the field corresponding to integer or half-integer magnetic flux quantum through the hole.
 The positions and velocities of the Dirac cones are tuned by gates while deviation of the flux from the special values leads to formation of gaps, i.e. generation of the finite mass of the Dirac fermions (see Fig.~\ref{fig:dpintro}).
-With further deviation of the dimensionless flux from the integer or half-integer values, different Dirac points can merge forming a double Dirac point and then disappear.
+With further deviation of the dimensionless flux from the integer or half-integer values, different DPs and corresponding massive Dirac cones can converge forming a double DP.
+In vicinity of such point there are two massive Dirac cones that disappear, when flux deviation becomes higher than some value.
 We also find that defects in the crystal (see Fig.~\ref{fig:nring} e,f) may lead to emergence of topologically protected states of the Volkov-Pankratov type~\cite{Volkov1985}.
 At some conditions specified below these Volkov-Pankratov states are double degenerate.
 However, the degeneracy can be lifted by changing magnetic field or, more importantly, in a purely electrical way, by changing potentials of gates.
 This means formation of a topologically protected qubit which can be manipulated by gates.